anurag3301/nvim-platformio.lua/README.md

 }
 ```

-Install the plugin using lazy
+Or install the plugin using lazy

 ```lua
 return {